A line of houses on a sunny day.

 North Carolina Court of Appeals

 The taxpayer will receive a notice of decision from the Property Tax Commission.
-If there is disagreement with the Commission’s decision and it involves a matter of law, not a judgement of value, the taxpayer may appeal to The North Carolina Court of Appeals.
+If there is disagreement with the Commission’s decision and it involves a matter of law, not a judgment of value, the taxpayer may appeal to the North Carolina Court of Appeals.
 Legal representation is required at this level.

 North Carolina Supreme Court